 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
-Turn the engine off. - Loosen the oil filter with an oil filter wrench.
-Remove the oil filter by turning it by hand.
+Turn the engine off. - Place a large drain pan under the oil filter. - Loosen the oil filter with an oil filter wrench.
+Then, remove the oil filter by turning it by hand.